About the Site

 Support this site

-You may appreciate that running this site is no mean feat, if you wish to help to support the site you can do so by (a) visiting the sponsors who may be of interest to you (clicking on banners), (b) if you work for a digital imaging related organization you may wish to contact us about advertising or (c) purchasing goods from our affiliates.
+You may appreciate that running this site is no mean feat, if you wish to help to support the site you can do so by visiting the sponsors who may be of interest to you (clicking on banners) or purchasing goods from our affiliates.
+If you work for a digital imaging related organization you may wish to contact us about advertising .

 Images are provided for personal users comparison purposes only, no images found on this site may be re-used on any other online or print based magazine.
-All JPEGs have been reduced to BASIC quality (50% compression) for speed of download, to save space and to preserve copyright.
+Please respect our copyright.